gSchool/ada-CS-Fundamentals-Internship/08-graphs/01-graphs.md

 ### List of Edges

-The most basic way to store a graph is simply to maintain a list of edges.
+The most basic way to store a graph is simply to maintain a list of edges for each node.
 For example for the graph with numbers representing the nodes.

 ![Example graph for an edge list](images/graph-edge-list.png)